Gå til indhold

 Consulting

-The Centre needs to provide effective consulting based on the collected data about successful marine restoration and the effects of said restoration (WP2), while also assessing ecosystem functions and services (WP3).
+The Center aims to provide effective consulting based on the collected data about successful marine restoration and the effects of said restoration (WP2), while also assessing ecosystem functions and services (WP3).
 Local and national authorities, interest groups, and scientists are among the main recipients of our consulting services.
 This is how we ensure the greatest level of success in our marine restoration projects, which promote the synergy between different natural, environmental, and climate actions.

 Specific Tasks

-Work Package 1 (WP1) – Centre Management
+Work Package 1 (WP1) – Center Management

 Work Package (WP2) – Knowledge Acquisition